tls-attacker/We-Really-Need-to-Talk-About-Session-Tickets/README.md

 - `Ticket use default STEK (enc)`
     - If `true`, the scanner found the key and format to decrypt a ticket.
 The key (STEK) should always be chosen randomly.
 Again, a network adversary can recover the secret.
 - `Ticket use default STEK (MAC)`
-    - If `true`, the scanner found the key and format compute the mac for a ticket.
+    - If `true`, the scanner found the key and format to compute the mac for a ticket.
 The key (STEK) should always be chosen randomly.
-This might allow an attacker to mount different attacks like a padding oracle attack.
-In any case this signals an underlying issue.
+This might allow an attacker to modify a session ticket and mount different attacks, like a padding oracle attack.
+In any case this indicates an underlying issue.
 - `No (full) MAC check`
     - If `true`, the scanner determined, that the server does not fully ensure the authenticity of the ticket.
-This might lead to a padding oracle attack.
-In any case this signals an underlying issue.
+This might allow an attacker to modify a session ticket and mount different attacks, like a padding oracle attack.
+In any case this indicates an underlying issue.
 - `Vulnerable to Padding Oracle`
     - If `true`, the scanner was able to determine the last two plaintext bytes of the ticket by abusing a padding oracle attack.
-This means an attacker could use this to decrypt tickets, and again recover the contained secret.
+This means an attacker could use a full padding oracle attack to decrypt session tickets, and again recover the contained secret.

 The scanner also outputs further information about the tested and discovered issues.
 We show two examples in the artefact evaulation experiments below.